JUMP TO A TOPIC

 Asbestos on Navy Ships

-Every ship built between the 1930s and 1970s contained asbestos.
-More than 300 asbestos products were used, and thousands of pounds of asbestos were used on some ships.
+Every Navy ship built between the 1930s and 1970s contained large amounts of asbestos.
+More than 300 asbestos-containing products and materials were used during construction, and – in some cases – thousands of pounds of asbestos were installed on Navy vessels.

 Why the Navy Built Ships With Asbestos